getkeops/keops/keopscore/readme.md

 # Usage

-This modules is for developper only and should be used only through bindings (e.g. [pykeops](https://pypi.org/project/pykeops/) or [Rkeops](https://cran.r-project.org/web/packages/rkeops/index.html))
+This modules is for developers only and should be used only through bindings (e.g. [pykeops](https://pypi.org/project/pykeops/) or [Rkeops](https://cran.r-project.org/web/packages/rkeops/index.html))

 * [Documentation](https://www.kernel-operations.io/)